pyrigate/pyrigate/README.md

 Water your plants with an automated irrigation system!
 This is an ongoing project under development.

+**DISCLAIMER**: I am not an electrical engineer or anything of the sort, use the instructions and code at your own risk.

 ## Installation

 Clone the repository and run: